-The Student Ombuds Office provides independent, impartial and confidential support for students who require assistance and advice in addressing issues and concerns related to their academic careers.
+The Office of the Student Ombuds provides independent, impartial and confidential support for students who require assistance and advice in addressing issues and concerns related to their academic careers.
 See www.ucalgary.ca/provost/students/ombuds for more information.

 The Students' Union Faculty of Arts representative can be reached at arts1@ucalgary.ca.